 How to avoid stripping bolts

-If you want to stop stripping bolts and nuts, do the following simple things:
+If you want to avoid stripping bolts and nuts when tightening or loosening them, do these simple things:

 - Use the right socket or wrench for your bolt or nut.
 Not bigger or smaller!